-As the novel coronavirus known as COVID-19 has officially been declared a pandemic, many people across the world are preparing for quarantine, either self- or city-imposed, and wondering what food to stock up on during the coronavirus outbreak.
-Additionally, those of us still in low-risk areas may be wondering whether it’s safe to eat at restaurants given the growing number of known cases.
+As we enter the sixth month of lockdown due to the coronavirus pandemic, those of us in lower-risk areas may be wondering whether it’s safe to eat at restaurants given that the number of cases continue to surge nationwide.
 The short answer?
 Yes, but with some caution.

 Can Coronavirus Spread Through Food?